Incremental Randomized Smoothing Certification: Experimental Methodology

 {\bf Networks and Datasets.} We evaluate \Tool{} on CIFAR-10~\citep{cifar10} and ImageNet~\citep{deng2009imagenet}.
 On each dataset, we use several classifiers, each with a different $\sigma$'s.
 For an experiment that adds Gaussian corruptions with $\sigma$ to the input, we use the network that is trained with Gaussian augmentation with variance $\sigma^2$.
 On CIFAR-10 we use the base classifier a 20-layer and 110-layer residual network.
 On ImageNet our base classifier is a ResNet-50.

 {\bf Network Approximations.} We evaluate \Tool{} on multiple approximations.
 We consider float16 (fp16), bfloat16 (bf16), and int8 quantizations (Section~\ref{sec:exp_quant}).
 We show the effectiveness of \Tool{} on pruning approximation in Section~\ref{sec:exp_prune}.
 For int8 quantization, we use dynamic per-channel quantization mode. from~\citep{NEURIPS2019_9015} library.
 For float16 and bfloat16 quantization, we change the data type of the DNN weights from float32 to the respective types.
+We perform float32, float16, and bfloat16 inferences on the GPU and int8 inferences on CPU since Pytorch does not support int8 quantization for GPUs yet \cite{torch_issue}.
 For the pruning experiment, we perform the lowest weight magnitude (LWM) pruning.
 The top-1 accuracy of the networks used in the evaluation and the approximate networks is discussed in Appendix~\ref{sec:eval_nets}.

-{\bf Experimental Setup.} We ran experiments on a 48-core Intel Xeon Silver 4214R CPU with 4 NVidia A100 GPUs. \Tool{} is implemented in Python and uses PyTorch~\citep{NEURIPS2019_9015} library.
+{\bf Experimental Setup.} We ran experiments on a 48-core Intel Xeon Silver 4214R CPU with 2 NVidia RTX A5000 GPUs. \Tool{} is implemented in Python and uses PyTorch 2.0.1.~\citep{NEURIPS2019_9015}.

-{\bf Hyperparameters.} We use confidence parameters $\alpha=0.001$ for the original certification, and $\alpha_\zeta = 0.001$ for the estimation of $\eqlb$.
+{\bf Hyperparameters.} We use confidence parameters $\alpha=0.001$ for the certification of $g$, and $\alpha_\zeta = 0.001$ for the estimation of $\eqlb$.
 To establish a fair comparison, we set the baseline confidence with $\alpha_b = \alpha + \alpha_\zeta = 0.002$.
 This choice ensures that both the baseline and \Tool{}, provide certified radii with equal confidence.
 We use grid search to choose an effective value for $\gamma$.
 A detailed description of our hyperparameter search and its results are described in Section~\ref{sec:ablation}.

 {\bf Average Certified Radius.} We compute the certified radius $r$ when the certification algorithm did not abstain and returned the correct class with radius $r$, for both \Tool{} (Algorithm~\ref{alg:irs}) and the baseline (Algorithm~\ref{alg:rs}).
 In other cases, we say that the certified radius $r=0$.
 We compute the \emph{average certified radius} (ACR) by taking the mean of certified radii computed for inputs in the test set.
 Higher ACR indicates stronger robustness certification guarantees.